jlinoff/pam/README.md

 related like records of _"recipes"_ or _"book reviews"_
 or _"my favorite species of Euglena"_.

+What this means is that you can group associated records in different files to make them easier to organize and find.
+That is key reason that I like using files.

-For a discussion about how the user controls the organization of the records and fields in a file see the
-[Reason 2: Record Model](#reason-2-record-model)
-section of this document.
+For a more detailed discussion about how the user controls the organization of the records and fields in a file see the [Reason 2: Record Model](#reason-2-record-model) section of this document.

-I store my record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud.
+I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud.
 That allows me to access the files from any of my